- Latin America

 3. Take a four-week TEFL class in the U.S. and then travel to the country where you want to teach to interview and begin teaching.

 In most countries in Western Europe and Latin America, interviewing and hiring is conducted locally on the ground in person.
 Your onsite course in Chicago will take four weeks; if you take your course in Toronto, it will take five weeks.
 Once you arrive in your destination country, the process of interviewing and getting hired usually takes 1-3 weeks.

 If taking this approach, you should be sure to time your arrival in your destination country with a major hiring season to give yourself the best opportunities to land a good job quickly.
 Please consult your country chart and speak to an Admissions Advisor to learn when major hiring seasons occur in the different countries around the world.
 Following hiring seasons is critical to gaining employment in many countries in Europe and Latin America.

-4. Take the Online TEFL Course and plan to interview for English teaching jobs in advance over the phone.
+4. Obtain your TEFL certification online and interview for English teaching jobs in advance over the phone.